 Valeria Romang and Jan Hummel (2025) produced an audio feature exploring dating experiences along the German–Polish border.
-Based on street interviews in Görlitz and Zgorzelec as well as Tinder conversations, the piece examines how analogue and digital spaces shape encounters across borders.
+Based on street interviews in Görlitz and Zgorzelec as well as Tinder conversations, they examine how analogue and digital spaces shape dating encounters across borders.
 (German, Polish)

 Marion Heiniger, Yuma Biner, and Vera Moser (2025) produced an audio feature that offers insights into the everyday life of a kindergarten in the German–Polish border region.
-Through conversations with staff and experts, the piece explores how daily encounters in early childhood education can build bridges between people and cultures.
+Through conversations with educators, the piece explores how daily encounters in early childhood education can build bridges between languages and cultures.
 (Swiss German, German)

 Flavia Sidler and Anel Buchser (2025) produced an audio feature that sheds light on women’s experiences in Poland in the context of restrictive abortion laws.
 It highlights the transnational work of the collective Ciocia Basia, which supports those affected and makes solidarity across borders audible.
 (German)